-Editor’s Note: Although none of us in the last few generations has lived through a global pandemic, there’s something familiar in the mood of it that makes me want to sum up my life, assess it as if I’ve been here before, in proximity to death, as if it’s my last chance, which I surely hope it’s not.
+Editor’s Note: Although none of us in the last few decades has lived through a global pandemic, there’s something familiar in the mood of it that makes me want to sum up my life, assess it as if I’ve been here before, in proximity to death, as if it’s my last chance, which I surely hope it’s not.
 The following is a reprint of a short meditation I wrote about ten years ago, the last time I felt this mood so keenly.

 By Don Pelton

 5:30 AM, the first day of the new year, still dark out.

 I peer out the bedroom window and see a small circle of new snow glistening in the light from the motion-detector on the well house, probably set off a minute ago by a passing deer or raccoon.

 I’ve waked for the last of several times in the night, a feature of aging that will probably be with me now until the end.